Dr Daniel Knorr

 I received my PhD from the University of Chicago and worked as a Teaching Fellow in the Social Sciences there in 2020.
 I hold master’s degrees from the University of Chicago and the University of California, Irvine and completed my undergraduate study at Johns Hopkins University.
 I also attended the Inter-University Program for Chinese language study in 2010–11.
 I received a Fulbright fellowship to support research in China in 2016–17.

-My first book project, which is based on my dissertation, is a study of urban society and political institutions in Jinan, a provincial capital in north China, during the Qing Dynasty.
-One of the key findings of my research is that Jinan’s connections to other places were very important to both the city’s social structures and the identity of its elite.
+I am currently working on two book projects on the history of Jinan, a provincial capital in north China, during the Qing Dynasty.
+The first book is tentatively titled City of Springs: Placemaking and the Qing Imperial State in Jinan, 1639–1850.
+It makes three primary contributions to understandings of cities and the state in early modern China.
+One of the key findings I present in this book is that Jinan’s connections to other places were very important to both the city’s social structures and the identity of its elite.
 This is somewhat surprising since it wasn’t a major commercial center, as most of the cities that have received a great deal of attention from historians were.
 Instead, Jinan’s cosmopolitanism largely owed to its place in the Qing administrative system, which circulated people from all over the empire through the city.
 This makes it impossible to analyze the conditions of local society apart from the operation of the state.
 Likewise, I argue that we should understand a variety of placemaking activities that spilled beyond the confines of the government as constitutive of the state, not subversive of or external to it.
-I argue that the relationship between placemaking and state-building we see in Jinan was indicative of a hybrid form of imperial and national state-building under the Qing that was, at least locally, surprisingly durable into the early twentieth century.
+As a provincial capital, Jinan was located at the juncture of two kinds of translocal networks that together defined the character of the Qing state.
+On the one hand, it bound together provincial space rendered discrete from the rest of the empire by processes like the examination system.
+This aspect of Jinan's translocal history exemplified the Qing state's characteristically imperial inclination toward differentiation and compartmentalization.
+On the other hand, Jinan was also a hub of inter-provincial mobility, such as through the circulation of officials.
+This dynamic produced nationalizing effects, and leads me to argue that we should understand the Qing as a hybrid imperial-national political formation.

 Member, American Historical Association; Member, Association for Asian Studies; Member, Global Urban History Project

-I am glad to hear from prospective postgraduate students interested in researching the history of early modern or modern China or aspects of world history related to my research interests.
+I am glad to hear from undergraduate and prospective MPhil students interested in researching the history of early modern or modern China or aspects of world history related to my research interests.